James Moher

-He became a visiting fellow at the Institute of Contemporary British History, King's College, London (2014 to date) and for two terms a Visiting Fellow Commoner at[Girton College, Cambridge] (2016–17).
+He became a visiting fellow at the Institute of Contemporary British History, King's College, London (2014 to 2025) and for two terms was also a Visiting Fellow Commoner at[Girton College, Cambridge]in 2016-7 (2016–17).
 He became a founding member of the History and Policy Trade Union and Employment Forum (TU&EF, in 2006, which brings together historians, union activists and others to examine past episodes of the Labour Movement with a view to influencing current policy.
-It is now part of the Institute of Historical Research of the University of London.
-To this end, Jim has been deeply involved arranging many seminars and conferences at King's College, London and other venues.
+It is now part of the Institute of Historical Research (IHR)of the University of London.He became a Fellow at the IHR in 2025.
+To this end, Moher has been deeply involved arranging many seminars and conferences at King's College, London and other venues.
 They engaged many leading figures of the past in contributing their experience, memories and views on recent leading historical events such as the Miners'Strike 1984–5, The Wapping (Printers) Dispute of 1985, the Bullock Report 1977 and Equal Pay for Women.
 Their aim is to provide material from which the lessons of the past can be learned to inform the future policy of the unions and Labour movement.
 In this way it is hoped to reform the one-sided and unfair legal restrictions imposed on the trade unions since the 1980s.
 The various sessions are captured on the History and Policy website (historyandpolicy.org).

-Jim has published books, pamphlets and papers in many of those topics: on trade unions and the law, both current and historical (the Combination laws); on London millwrights (masters and journeymen) and the emergence of the engineering industry in the London area late 18th and early 19th centuries; on the early aircraft industry of Brent in WW1 and the Airco/de Havilland aircraft companies in Kingsbury/Hendon, which developed into a major luxury (Bentleys, Daimlers) car and light engineering industry in north west London until the 1960s - his booklet entitled, Scourge of the Fokkers:The people who made the aircraft of the First World War at Kingsbury, Hendon and Cricklewood (JGM Books, 2017); on union leaders such as Walter Citrine and Ernest Bevin, in the heyday of Britain's unions from the General Strike to World War 2; on local government politics of race and education in London during the 1980s, based on Jim's deep involvement at that time ('Stepping on White Corns'.)

-Jim has also lectured on many of these topics, including to a large number of Chinese visitors about local government and other issues.
+Moher has published books, pamphlets and papers in many of those topics: on trade unions and the law, both current and historical (the Combination laws); on London millwrights (masters and journeymen) and the emergence of the engineering industry in the London area late 18th and early 19th centuries; on the early aircraft industry of Brent in WW1 and the Airco/de Havilland aircraft companies in Kingsbury/Hendon, which developed into a major luxury (Bentleys, Daimlers) car and light engineering industry in north west London until the 1960s - his booklet entitled, Scourge of the Fokkers:The people who made the aircraft of the First World War at Kingsbury, Hendon and Cricklewood (JGM Books, 2017); on union leaders such as Walter Citrine and Ernest Bevin, in the heyday of Britain's unions from the General Strike to World War 2; on local government politics of race and education in London during the 1980s, based on Moher's deep involvement at that time ('Stepping on White Corns'.)
+Moher has also lectured on many of these topics, including to a large number of Chinese visitors about local government and other issues.
 He was Chair of Wembley History Society from 2018 to 2020 and remains an active member.